 Another important aspect to watch out is the SDK size; SDKs should be light in order to ensure that it occupies minimum space on users’ mobile phones’, as apps that weigh heavily on mobile phone space risk the chance of being deleted.

 While researching on payment gateway SDKs, it is also important to ensure that the SDK provides support for your required platform and framework.
-Pick a gateway that offers multi-platform and multi-framework support (like iOS, Android, React Native, Cordova, Ionic.)
+Pick a gateway that offers multi-platform and multi-framework support (like iOS, Android, React Native, Cordova, Ionic.) to streamline the payment gateway process.

 2. User Interface